RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 where, `...` represents two or more atoms all of which are doubly bonded to form a chain.

+Again, in this configuration, there is no specific atom acting as a stereo centre.
+Rather, the bond between **A** and **B** is assigned the determined stereo parity.

 ## Stereo Bonds in Rings